JuliusNohr/Master_analysis_for_phase_contrast_microfluidic/README.md

 The purpose of this script is the controling of a pipeline analysing Phase contrast timelapse images from microfluidic research on Synechocystis sp.
 PCC 6803.
 It was designed working with an Omero server as data storage.

+The Starter.ipynb creates a needed folder structure inside the Jupiter Lab for running the pipeline.
+To use this script, simply place it in your main folder where you want the pipeline to work and run it ones.

+The recursive_delete.ipynb delets folders backwards in the system, enableing the user to also create folders that are not empty.
+This is usefull when having many subfolders.
+This action can not be redone.
+To use this script, place it in the folder that needs to be deleted.
+Run the script.
+Afterwards there will be only empty folders in that folder.
+Delete those and the script manually and you can delete the folder.

 MIT License

 Copyright (c) 2025 Julius